vladcalin/blog_sources/content/pages/about.md

 **Favorite stuff**

-I sure do enjoy spending (a lot of ) time on [Reddit](https://reddit.com) and reading about topics that are relevant to the current situation of the technology.
+I sure do enjoy spending (a lot of ) time on [Reddit](https://reddit.com) and reading about topics that are relevant to the current state of the technology.
 I like to explore new things and think big :) .
-I am interested in data analysis, big data, cloud computing, information security and (recently) in machine learning (especially neural networks).
+I am interested in data analysis, big data, distributed systems, information security and (recently) in machine learning (especially neural networks).

 ## Credits